 d.
 My River is my own; I have made it for myself: This was the proud boast of Egypt and her Pharaoh.
 They believed that the great Nile River both belonged to them and was created by them.
 They refused to recognize and honor the God of Israel as the creator and owner of all.

 i.
 “The river Nile watereth Egypt, and maketh it fruitful beyond credulity.
 They do but cast in the seed, and have four rich harvests in less than four months, say travellers.
 Hence the Egyptians were generally proud, riotous, and superstitious above measure.”
 (Trapp)

 ii.
 “The Nile was the source of Egypt’s greatness.
 It provided rich alluvial soil along its banks, beyond which was desert.
 It provided a continuous supply of water to irrigate the land and to slake the thirst of the Egyptians and their animals.
 It provided a means of transportation that made it possible for Egypt to bring its bountiful harvests to market.
 There would be no Egypt without the Nile.”
 (Vawter and Hoppe)

 iii.
 “The Nile was in every way the secret of the wealth and power of that land and people.
 Here Pharaoh is represented, not as worshipping the River, but claiming to possess it, and to have created it.”
 (Morgan)

 iv.
 “Actually, instead of his making the river, the river made him, for without it the land would have been a desert.”
 (Feinberg)

 v.
 “It is a graphic method of again drawing attention to the fact that all forgetfulness of God amounts at last to self-deification.
-That is the sin of every king and of every people who fail to recognize God and to deal with Him.”
+That is the sin of every king and of every people who fail to recognise God and to deal with Him.”
 (Morgan)

 2. (4-5) God’s promise to capture Egypt and Pharaoh like a great crocodile.